Elizabeth Quay: Description

 Hotel and an adjacent residential tower, as well as two smaller buildings containing food and beverage outlets.
 The north shore, designated the Landing, features the sculpture Spanda at its centre, with a carousel immediately west of the public artwork.
-Directly north of The Landing, across Geoffrey Bolton Avenue which bisects the area from west to east, is the 19-storey Nine The Esplanade office tower development, with the 29-storey Australian headquarters of Chevron Corporation located in the north-east of the precinct.
-To the north-west, adjacent to the Nine The Esplanade development, is an empty lot yet to be developed as of November 2025; this lot has been slated for the future 56-storey Fifteen The Esplanade mixed-use development.
+Directly north of the Landing, across Geoffrey Bolton Avenue which bisects the area from west to east, is the 19-storey Nine The Esplanade office tower development, with the 29-storey One The Esplanade tower containing the Australian headquarters of Chevron Corporation located in the north-east of the precinct.
+To the north-west, adjacent to the Nine The Esplanade development, is an empty lot yet to be developed as of January 2026; this lot has been slated for the future 56-storey Fifteen The Esplanade mixed-use development.

 The western shore features the Elizabeth Quay Jetty for Transperth ferry services to South Perth as well as commercial moorings.
-To the north-west is a shaded water park and play area and a building containing public toilets and a food and beverage outlet, with the mixed-use EQ West development consisting of two towers (52-storeys and 25-storeys, under construction as of November 2025) taking up the rest of the precinct to its west and south-west.
+To the north-west is a shaded water park and play area and a building containing public toilets and a food and beverage outlet, with the mixed-use EQ West development consisting of two towers (52-storeys and 25-storeys, under construction as of January 2026) taking up the rest of the precinct to its west and south-west.
 The art piece First Contact stands on the south-west shore, near the western entry to the Elizabeth Quay Bridge.